 Does An 8-week Lower Body Exercise Program Improve Quality Of Life In Teenagers With Dysautonomia?

 Kathryn Armstrong and Astrid M. De Souza and Penny Sneddon and James E. Potts and Victoria Claydon and Elizabeth Sherwin and Shubhayan Sanatani

 Assessment of Sleep Problems in Preschool Aged Children: An Adaptation of the Children's Sleep Habits Questionnaire

 Behavioral Sleep Medicine

-Penny Sneddon, Gretchen Gimpel Peacock, Susan L. Crowley
+Penny Sneddon and Gretchen Gimpel Peacock and Susan L. Crowley

 International Journal of Environmental Research and Public Health

 Panagiotopoulos, C. and Ronsley, R. and Al-Dubayee, M. and Brant, R. and Kuzeljevic, B. and Rurak, E. and Cristall, A. and Marks, G. and Sneddon, P. and Hinchliffe, M. and Chanoine, J.-P. and Mâsse, L.C.